scaryghost/SuperZombieMut/README.md

 are active if it you are running the mutator for the first time.

 To add the specimens in sandbox mode, you must add them to the monster class list.
-The package name is "SuperZombieMut" and the specimens available
+The mutator must be active even in sandbox mode.
+The package name for the specimens is "SuperZombieMut" and the available specimens are:
-are:

     ZombieSuperFP
     ZombieSuperBoss